-6 Cf. M. Popkierwicz, A. Kardaś, Nauka o klimacie, Warsaw, 2018
+6 Cf. M. Popkierwicz, A. Kardaś, Nauka o klimacie, Warsaw, 2018 www.aqua-tech.info.pl

-7 European Parliament, Council of the European Union, Regulation (EU) 2021/11.19 of the European Parliament and of the Council of 30 June 2021 establishing the framework for achieving climate neutrality and amending Regulations (EC) No 401/2009 and (EU) 2018/1999, Official Journal of the European Union, L 243, 9 July 2021
+7 European Parliament, Council of the European Union, Regulation (EU) 2021/1119 of the European Parliament and of the Council of 30 June 2021 establishing the framework for achieving climate neutrality and amending Regulations (EC) No 401/2009 and (EU) 2018/1999, Official Journal of the European Union, L 243, 9 July 2021 turn plans into reality

-8 European Parliament, Council of the European Union, Directive 2003/87/EC of the European Parliament and of the Council of 13 October 2003 establishing a scheme for greenhouse gas emission allowance trading within the Community and amending Council
+European Parliament, Council of the European Union, Directive 2003/87/EC of the European Parliament and of the Council of 13 October 2003 establishing a scheme for greenhouse gas emission allowance trading within the Community and amending Council